 It’s like a soundtrack from somewhere deep in outer space, complete with alien sighs, angelic choral hums, and weird whale sounds that make you pause and think: wait, is this really coming from a single vibrating piece of metal?

 And those eerie, otherworldly sounds emitting from these massive sheets produce a visual effect, too.
 Pettit says the most common descriptions of the sounds by both spiritual healers and first-time listeners are: “Flying through space with the planets going by 2) On top of the mountain with an eagle view 3) On the ocean floor watching the waves crash over you.”

 Some even call it a “sound massage,” saying the vibrations actually massage their internal organs.
 In another video, Gong Chamber first-timer Chris Coleman stands with his back near the seven-foot vibrating gong: “It feels like the hairs on my body are standing up.
 Oh my god, this is amazing.
 It’s so serene, like everything you’re thinking just…” Stops?
 He goes on the say that “his life has been changed” and that it’s really something that has to be experienced in person.

-So if you can’t splurge on the 80-inch Paiste Symphonic Gong (it costs a mere $28,000), you can always take a pilgrimage to Memphis Gong Chamber for its “Sound Journey” session for a reasonable $25 bucks instead.
+So if you can’t splurge on the 80-inch Paiste Symphonic Gong (it costs a mere $28,000), you can always take a pilgrimage to Memphis Gong Chamber for its “Sound Journey”.

 Know Before You Go

 The Memphis Gong Chamber is available Monday through Saturday from 10 a.m. to 5 p.m. by appointment for gong purchase selection or a "Sound Journey" session for $30 per person.
 For a "Private Sound Journey" for yourself or a group (maximum of 6 in each group--$150-$250).